sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 </tr>
 </table>

-*Manually*: the collection of data requires manual intervention (e.g. surveys using the SimpleSurvey software, interviews, emails, spreadsheet updates).
+*Manually*: the collection of data requires manual intervention (e.g., surveys using the SimpleSurvey software, interviews, emails, spreadsheet updates).

-*Automatic*: the collection of data is performed automatically, usually involving programmatic means (e.g. events triggered by git repository when a new commit is performed and updates a master dashboard “view”).
+*Automatic*: the collection of data is performed automatically, usually involving programmatic means (e.g., events triggered by git repository when a new commit is performed and updates a master dashboard “view”).

 **NOTE:** the four first metrics (a, b, c, and d) are the [4 key metrics as defined by the DevOps Research Assessment institute (DORA)](https://www.thoughtworks.com/radar/techniques/four-key-metrics)